run-ai/genv/docs/source/usage/usage.rst

    The :code:`-p` argument just causes the command to not fail in case the directory already exists

-You can verify genv recognizes the directory by running:
+You can verify Genv recognizes the directory by running:

 .. code-block:: shell